terraform-cisco-modules/terraform-intersight-easy-imm/modules/pools/README.md

-# pools - Intersight Management Mode IP Pool Deployment Module
+# pools - Intersight Pools Deployment Module

-## Use this module to create IMM Domain Profiles in Intersight
+## Use this module to create Pools in Intersight

 ## Usage